amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-04.md

 Note: You will need to add a `use` statement to bring in `Ball` from `pong.rs`.

 This system is responsible for moving all balls according to their speed and the elapsed time.
+Notice how the `join()` method is used to iterate over all ball entities.
+Here we only have one ball, but if we ever need multiple, the system will handle them out of the box.
+In this system, we also want *framerate independence*.
+That is, no matter the framerate, all objects move with the same speed.
+To achieve that, a `delta time` since last frame is used.
+This is commonly known as [`delta timing`][delta_timing].
-As you can see, to gain access to time passed since the last frame, you need to use [`amethyst::core::timing::Time`][doc_time], a commonly used resource.
+As you can see in the snippet, to gain access to time passed since the last frame, you need to use [`amethyst::core::timing::Time`][doc_time], a commonly used resource.
 It has a method called `delta_seconds` that does exactly what we want.

+Now that our ball can move, let's implement a new System:
-Next, let's implement the `BounceSystem` in `systems/bounce.rs`:
+`BounceSystem` in `systems/bounce.rs`.
+It will be responsible for detecting collisions between balls and paddles, as well as balls and the top and bottom edges of the arena.
+If a collision is detected, the ball bounces off.
+This is done by negating the velocity of the `Ball` component on the `x` or `y` axis.

 ```rust,no_run,noplaypen
 # extern crate amethyst;
 # use amethyst::ecs::prelude::{Component, DenseVecStorage};